pwrlabs/pwrlabs-docs/docs/developers/sdks/claim-a-vida.md

 ---
-title: Claim a VM ID
+title: Claim a VIDA
 sidebar_position: 4
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Claim a VM ID
+# Claim a VIDA

 In the PWR Chain ecosystem, Virtual Machines (VMs) play a crucial role in enabling developers to build and deploy decentralized applications (dApps).
 Each VM is identified by a unique ID, known as the VM ID.
 As a developer, you need to claim a VM ID to indicate that it is being used by your application and to receive certain benefits.